yjyao/practical-python/Notes/03_Program_organization/02_More_functions.md

 ### Exercise 3.6: Working without Headers

-Some CSV files don’t include any header information.
+Some CSV files don't include any header information.
 For example, the file `prices.csv` looks like this:

 ```csv